axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

          </table>
         </div>
        </div>
        <p>That was a major contribution.
 The act of noticing that somebody was not her usual self and engaging it in conversations was definitely a major contribution to the yound woman and indirectly to the company.
 If we had the <em><span class='_paradigm'>RADs!
 Mobile App</span></em> back then, I would have pressed the recognition button many times.
-Or perhhaps not, if I were in the grip of my <span class='_paradigm'>Fiat</span> cage, <span class='_quotespan'>that was really good, but no, it doesn&rsquo;t equate to the number of check ins I did yesterday.</span> We have to train ourselves out of the <span class='_paradigm'>Fiat</span> cage and the <em><span class='_paradigm'>RADs!
+Or perhhaps not, if I were in the grip of my <span class='_paradigm'>Fiat</span> cage, <span class='_quotespan'>that was really good, but no, it doesn&rsquo;t equate to the number of check ins I did yesterday.</span> In order to recognize all kinds of contributions, we have to train ourselves out of the <span class='_paradigm'>Fiat</span> cage and the <em><span class='_paradigm'>RADs!
 Mobile App</span></em> is the equipment we need.</p>
       </td>
      </tr>
      <tr>